gomander/napi-webp-animation/README.md

 ## Developing

-- If on Windows, recommend using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
+- If on Windows, I recommend using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
 - Install latest [Rust](https://rustup.rs/)
 - Install latest LTS [Node](https://nodejs.org/en/download)
 - Install pnpm with `npm i -g pnpm`
 - Install dependencies with `pnpm i`

-Make your changes, and run the tests with `pnpm test`.
+Make your changes, then compile the rust code with `pnpm build`.

-You can then compile the rust code with `pnpm build`.
+After building, run the tests with `pnpm test`.

 After running `pnpm build`, you will see a `napi-gif-encoder.<PLATFORM>.node` file in the project root.